-An applicant need not have an advanced degree in order to qualify.
 Individuals may not apply to an NEH Summer Seminar or Institute whose director is a family member, is affiliated with the same institution, or is someone with whom they have previously studied.
-To be considered eligible, applicants must submit a complete application.
-This includes an NEH cover sheet and the additional materials requested on the individual seminar or institute website.
+To be considered eligible, each applicant must submit a complete application.

 Download the eligibility criteria form: NEH eligibility.

-A selection committee comprised of the project director and two or more colleagues evaluates all complete applications to select a group of NEH Summer Scholars and identify alternates.
+A selection committee comprised of the project director and two or more colleagues will evaluate all completed applications to select a group of NEH Summer Scholars and identify alternates.

-Three seminar spaces and five institute spaces are reserved for non-tenured/non-tenure-track faculty members.
-Two seminar spaces and three institute spaces may be reserved for advanced graduate students.
-First consideration is given to those who have not previously attended an NEH Seminar or Institute.
-When choices must be made between equally qualified candidates who have not previously attended an NEH Seminar or Institute, preference is given to those who would enhance the diversity of the program.
+When choices must be made between equally qualified candidates, the first consideration is given to those who have not previously attended an NEH Seminar or Institute.
+Given two equally qualified candidates who have not previously attended an NEH Seminar or Institute, preference is given to those who will enhance the diversity of the program.

-A complete application consists of the following three items:
+A complete application consists of the following items:

-- Your qualifications and experiences that equip you to do the work of the institute and will make you a valuable contributor to the program.
+- Your qualifications, unique perspective, skills, background, and experiences that equip you to do the work of the institute and will make you a valuable contributor to the program.

 - Your intellectual interests as they relate to the topic of the institute.

-We are looking for how your interests, teaching, and scholarship related to the institute and its connection to your professional responsibilities.
+We are looking for how your interests, teaching, and experiences are related to the institute and its connection to your professional responsibilities.

 Any views, findings, conclusions, or recommendations expressed on this website or at this institute do not necessarily represent those of the National Endowment for the Humanities.